abhijain2003/IdealPath/Readme.md

 - We are using GitHub for **Collaboration**.
 GitHub makes it easy to share code with others and helps a lot in collaboration.
 GitHub makes it easy to set up a project and get started.
 - We also used GitHub for planning and keeping track of our project and its progress with the help of the **GitHub project** management tool.

-## ⛅ Best Use of Google Cloud
+## ⛅ Best Use of Data

-Our application uses Firebase for the database to store chats and to authenticate users.
-Cloud Firestore is a flexible, scalable real-time, high-performance database for mobile, web, and server development from Firebase and Google Cloud.
-Firebase is a free service and easy to use and has sped up our development process significantly.
+Our application uses Variety of Data from different resources to make it useful for you. we gather and analyze data so, you can use it for your benefits.

 ## 🌐 Best Domain Name from Domain.com (If we can do)

-- Register any .tech domain name from Domain.com.
+- Register any IdeaPlace.com domain name from Domain.com.

 ## 🧠 Challenges we ran into

 - The biggest challenge was the differece in time zones.
 But we collaborated and made the project complete in given time frame.
-- Another challange was to implement the multi-language option.
-We had to use the **i18n** to pass the language option to the components.
+- Another challange was to Collect quality data on Internet about successful Peoples.

 ## 🏅 Accomplishments that we're proud of